Students can pay student contribution and tuition fees by logging onto IADT’s online ePayment service: https://epay.iadt.ie/invoice

 The rules in relation to claiming tax relief on fees paid can be found from: http://www.revenue.ie/en/tax/it/leaflets/it31.html.

 Receipts are issued via email following a payment transaction via the online ePayment service.
 Please retain these for your records.

 Grants are administered by Student Universal Support Ireland (SUSI).
 See www.susi.ie or www.studentfinance.ie for information.
 Decisions regarding eligibility are made by SUSI and not IADT.
 If a grant is approved, SUSI communicates the relevant details to IADT for processing of fees.

-Please refer to the Student Services page for financial advice and information on supports including Student Assistance Fund, 1916 ‘Leaders and Learners’ Bursary 2020/21, Students Union Financial Support etc.
+Please refer to the Student Services page for financial advice and information on supports that may include Student Assistance Fund, 1916 ‘Leaders and Learners’ Bursary, Students Union Financial Support etc.

 In the event of a programme being cancelled or the student’s subsequent withdrawal from the Institute, a refund may be made in accordance with Institute policy.
 Refunds, if applicable, will be made to the credit/debit card used for the original transaction.

 There are financial consequences of leaving a course prematurely.
 For more information, refer to http://www.iadt.ie/study/current-student-info/leaving-or-withdrawing-from-iadt

 The Fees and Grants Office is part of the Academic + Student Affairs Office.
 Our contact information is:

 To help us help you, please provide your IADT Student ID number whenever you are contacting us.
 And if you are emailing us, where possible, please use your IADT Student email address.